khujsak/beautiful-jekyll/_posts/2018-03-05-MarjoizationMinimization.md

 -2(z^THD
 +\alpha^T_0(cI-D^TH^THD))\alpha}$$

-Note that the first three terms do not depend on $\alpha$, and we can simplify them as a constant factor:
+Note that the first three terms do not depend on $$\alpha$$, and we can simplify them as a constant factor:

 $$\bold{Q(\alpha, \alpha_0) =
 \alpha^Tc\alpha